Dust to Ashes: Release and promotion

 In December 2000, before Dust to Ashes was released, drummer Born departed in order to focus his energy into his other band Taken.
 Bleeding Through recruited former Daggers drummer Derek Youngsma.
 In late February 2001, bass guitarist Kumar hastily quit the band, only to resume his position in time for the album release show a month later.

-Dust to Ashes was released on compact disc by Prime Directive Records on Tuesday, March 20, 2001.
-The band played two shows with Detroit, Michigan metalcore band Walls of Jericho the following weekend.
+After releasing the album, the band played two shows with Detroit, Michigan metalcore band Walls of Jericho the following weekend.
 The first on Saturday, March 24, 2001 at the Veterans' Memorial Hall in Santa Cruz, California; the second, the proper album-release show, on Sunday, March 25, 2001 at the Showcase Theater in Corona, California, supported by Eighteen Visions, Undying and The Kill.

-Prime Directive Records planned to release Dust to Ashes on 12" vinyl, limited to 300 copies, but this was delayed to due indecisiveness from the band.
-The record label ultimately ordered eight test pressings in June 2001, but the proper release was cancelled.
-Bleeding Through also planned to record new material and a Weezer cover songs for a 7" vinyl release on Prime Directive Records in the spring of 2001, but this later evolved into the writing of their sophomore album, Portrait of the Goddess.

 Following months of negotiations, Bleeding Through signed a three-release (two albums and one EP) contract with Huntington Beach, California-based record label Indecision Records in early April 2001.
 The company's first plan was to co-release the forthcoming 7" vinyl and CD EP with Prime Directive Records in the fall of 2001, followed by the band's sophomore full-length album in early 2002.